CONTACT US NOW | (925) 932-0201

 Your capacity to deal with any difficulty is strengthened by developing a deeper awareness of your internal guide.
 We all have one.
-If you are dealing with an addiction like porn addiction or sex addiction, or learning to work with your partner’s addictive tendencies, your internal guide will help lead you through hard times.
+If you are working through sex addiction recovery or are partners of sex addicts, your internal guide will help lead you through hard times.

 Here a client speaks to his quiet, and sometimes not so quiet, guide.

 Once upon a time, there was a young man walking on an unfamiliar path.
 His eyes were so focused on the path ahead that he was missing out on the beauty around him.
-Pebbles, boulders, obstacles would suddenly appear … all which delayed his journey.
+Pebbles, boulders, obstacles would suddenly appear, all of which delayed his journey.

 Until one day, a stranger, a kind and gentle stranger with the eyes of truth and the fortitude of a lion appeared.